A Digital Accessibility Quick Reference Guide

 Assistive Technology

-Assistive technology is a device, application, setting, or adaption that a person with a disability needs to access digital content.
+Assistive technology is any device, setting, app, or adaptation a person with a disability uses to access digital content.

 Keyboard Access

-• Some users may not use a keyboard at all.
-Alternate input devices are designed to access keyboard commands with as little as 2 buttons.
+• Alternate input devices (e.g., switches, eye gaze) trigger keyboard commands with as little as two buttons.

 Visual Disabilities